aws-samples/serverless-patterns/claim-check-pattern-dotnet-cdk/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
-    cd serverless-patterns/claim-check-pattern-dotnet-cdk/src
+    cd serverless-patterns/claim-check-pattern-dotnet-cdk/cdk
     ```
-1. Install dependencies:
+3. Build the solution:
+    #### Using VSCode.
     ```
-    npm install
+    dotnet build
     ```
-1. From the command line, configure AWS CDK:
+    #### Using Visual Studio IDE.
+    Rename the file ../ClaimCheckPattern.sln.template
+    ``` cmd
+    mv  ../ClaimCheckPattern.sln.template ../ClaimCheckPattern.sln
     ```
-    cdk bootstrap ACCOUNT-NUMBER/REGION # e.g.
-    cdk bootstrap 1111111111/us-east-1
-    cdk bootstrap --profile test 1111111111/us-east-1
+4. From the command line, bootstrap the CDK if this is the first time you use the CDK for the given account:
    ```
-1. From the command line, use AWS CDK to deploy the AWS resources for the pattern:
+    cdk bootstrap
    ```
+5. From the command line, use AWS CDK to deploy the AWS resources for the pattern:
+    ```
     cdk deploy --all
     ```
-1. During the prompts:
+6. During the prompts:
     * Enter the desired AWS Region